slatedocs/slate/source/index.md

 Requests are authenticated using <a href="http://en.wikipedia.org/wiki/Basic_access_authentication" target="_blank">HTTP Basic Auth</a>.
 Provide your API key as the basic auth username.
 You do not need to provide a password.

 You can see your API key, and revoke it if necessary.
 Be sure to keep your API key a secret.
+The API is designed to be used from server side.

 <aside class="notice">
 You must replace `{api_key}` with your API key.
 </aside>